telerik/xaml-docs/controls/radgridview/export/export-formats/export-xlsx.md

 __Assembly References__

-__ExportFormat.Xlsx__ method uses additional libraries so you need to add references to the following assemblies:
+The __ExportToXlsx__ method uses additional libraries so you need to add references to the following assemblies:

 * Telerik.Windows.Documents.Core.dll
 * Telerik.Windows.Documents.Spreadsheet.dll